Edited by: Keri Stooksbury

-Booking a travel experience is an investment, and you want to protect that investment by spending a little extra on travel insurance.
-With travel starting to hit pre-pandemic levels, there has been a 235% increase in travel insurance claims year-to-date, compared to the same period in 2019, according to Squaremouth, a travel insurance review site.
+Booking a travel experience is an investment; you want to protect that investment by spending a little extra on travel insurance.
+With travel hitting pre-pandemic levels, there was a 235% increase in travel insurance claims in 2022 compared to the same period in 2019, according to Squaremouth, a travel insurance review site.

 Travel insurance will not only protect you from changes and cancellations before your trip but also from any unexpected incidents that could happen during your trip.
 This guide will walk you through everything you need to know about travel insurance, from prices to what impacts premiums, different types of policies, and how to find a carrier.

-- Travel insurance will typically cost between 5% to 10% of your total trip cost.
+- Travel insurance typically costs 5% to 10% of your total trip cost.

 What Is Travel Insurance?